bxlentpartyon/dayz-server/README.md

 I currently have manually chcon'd update.sh and DayZServer to file type bin_t to get the systemd service working.
 This needs to be set up more permanently.

+The commands for this are:

+chcon -t bin_t /data/dayz/update.sh
+chcon -t bin_t /data/dayz/DayZServer

 ## Save off config stuff

 I need to create a git repo with my config files/scripts.